 |Select six sequential credits in history (e.g. HIST 1010 and 1020 or HIST 1210 and 1220) AND three credits in: Sociology, Economics, Psychology, Political Science, History, Geography||9|

-Foreign Language/Fine Arts – Basic spoken and specialized introductory foreign language courses do not fulfill or substitute for required foreign language credits at the elementary level as they fulfill elective credit.
+World Language/Fine Arts – Basic spoken and specialized introductory world language courses do not fulfill or substitute for required world language credits at the elementary level as they fulfill elective credit.
 A student may begin a new language or continue a language started in secondary school.
-Students should consult the Foreign Language department chair to be sure they choose the correct course level.
-Intermediate foreign language courses 2010–2020 will normally satisfy the language requirements of transfer institutions that require six credits of language at the intermediate level.
+Students should consult the World Language department chair to be sure they choose the correct course level.
+Intermediate world language courses 2010–2020 will normally satisfy the language requirements of transfer institutions that require six credits of language at the intermediate level.

 |Electives||Electives vary based on concentration choice.
 Select courses from any instructional program.||16|